ygrenzinger/devoxx2020-contract-testing/README.md

 ## Part 1

+In this part of the workshop, you will implement **provider driven contract** with Spring Cloud Contract.

 To have a global view of this part, the following UML diagram shows the relationship of the parts within Spring Cloud Contract:
 ![Spring Cloud Contract Diagram](spring-cloud-contract-diagram.png)